 - They may still disagree but it won’t likely negatively impact their opinion of you

-Taking the time to explain “why” is one of things that authoritative parents do.
+Taking the time to explain “why” is one of the things that authoritative parents do.

 The authoritative parenting style (not to be confused with the fear-based authoritarian style) gives clear boundaries, structure, and guidelines in a loving way.